kunalbathija/MentorModuleKunal/README.md

 # TSS-Mentor-Module
-My assignmnet work done at Mentor Module by TSS for getting ready for Angular and ASP.NET Core (Microservices).
+My assignment work done at Mentor Module by TSS for getting ready for Angular and ASP.NET Core (Microservices).